logo image

 The Leadhills Gift Shop is on the west side of the Main Street that specializes in mining bears, with a little bear railway.
 Website.

 Leadhills Lowther Parish Church is also on the Main Street.
-Built in 1883, it was the main Church in the area after Wanlockhead Church closed in the 1960s?
+Built in 1883, the main Church in the area after Wanlockhead Church closed in the 1960s?
 Leadhills Church was put up for sale in 2017 to be converted to a house.

-The Leadhills & Wanlockhead Railway is on the outskirts of the Village.
+Leadhills & Wanlockhead Railway is on the outskirts of the Village.
 This is Britain's highest narrow gauge adhesion Railway, at 1,498 feet above sea level.
 The Railway is now run by volunteers on weekends in summer for tourist trips.

 The War Memorial is in the Village centre by the Hotel and Shop.

-The Hopetoun Arms Hotel is in the village centre, highest residential hotel in Scotland, at 1297ft above sea level.
+The Hopetoun Arms Hotel is in the village centre, highest residential hotel in Scotland, at 1,297ft above sea level.

 The Leadhills Hall is in the village centre, used for many community events throughout the year.